• Skip to primary navigation

 • Combine dry ingredients.
 In a large mixing bowl, add the sugar, flour, baking soda, salt and spices.
 Mix until well combined.
 Make a small well in the center and set aside.

 • Add wet ingredients to dry ingredients.
-Pour the wet apple mixture into the well in the dry ingredients.
+Add the wet apple mixture into the well in the dry ingredients.
 Fold to blend.
 This is a thick batter, so you might need to use your hands for this part, and many of the apple slices might break -- that's okay!

 • Cool.
 Let the cake cool in the pan for about 30 minutes, then use a cooling rack to invert it, and place it on a foil-lined sheet pan.